 Rice is Japan’s and other−especially Asian country’s staple food that has a wide variety of products.
 One type of rice is called brown rice (玄米, genmai), which is whole-grain rice which only the husk (the inedible outermost layer of grain) is removed.

 Lately, brown rice often associated with healthy eating because of its nutrition.
 Health-conscious people beginning to take an attention and change their rice intake to brown rice.
 However, it may be challenging to immediately swap white rice to brown rice in our meal routine.
 Especially when we already get used to eating white rice.

-In this article, let’s embrace the brown rice's health benefits and learn how to deliciously cook brown rice (complete with delicious recipes to try).
+In this article, let’s learn how to deliciously cook brown rice from my experience (complete with delicious recipes to try).
 It would be nice if this article could help you learn more about brown rice!

 Japan is a country when people eat at least one bowl of rice per day on average.
 About 9 million of rice a year consumed in Japan.
 Mostly consumed rice is the white rice, but recently people starts to take an intention to brown rice.

 Brown rice (玄米, genmai) is a whole-grain rice which only the husk (the inedible outermost layer of grain) is removed.
 With the husk removed, brown rice’s grain is colored yellowish-brown, with the chewier and nuttier taste of grain.